AI for Sports · Industry

 AI injury prediction in sports analyzes workload data (distance, sprint count, acceleration load, training intensity), biomechanical data (movement asymmetry, joint angles, muscle activation patterns), historical injury data, and contextual factors (surface type, weather, match congestion) to predict injury risk before injuries occur.

-What we build: AI injury prediction sports models that process data from GPS vests, accelerometers, force plates, and video-based AI pose estimation sports to calculate cumulative load metrics, acute-chronic workload ratios, and movement quality scores.
+• 01 AI injury prediction sports models that process data from GPS vests, accelerometers, force plates, and video-based pose estimation to calculate cumulative load metrics, acute-chronic workload ratios, and movement quality scores.
 When a player’s injury risk score exceeds a configurable threshold, the system alerts medical and coaching staff with specific recommendations — reduce sprint volume, modify training intensity, or schedule additional recovery.

-AI biomechanics analysis sports systems use markerless motion capture (video-based pose estimation) to analyze movement patterns without requiring reflective markers or laboratory environments.
+• 02 AI biomechanics analysis sports systems that use markerless motion capture (video-based pose estimation) to analyze movement patterns without requiring reflective markers or laboratory environments.
 Athletes can be analyzed during normal training and competition — not just in a controlled lab setting.

-AI training optimization for athletes combines workload, biomechanical, and performance data to generate individualized training prescriptions — ensuring each athlete trains at the optimal intensity and volume for their current physical state.
-AI athlete workload monitoring tracks fatigue markers and performance trends to optimize periodization and prevent overtraining.
+• 03 AI training optimization for athletes that combines workload, biomechanical, and performance data to generate individualized training prescriptions — ensuring each athlete trains at the optimal intensity and volume for their current physical state.

 Building the Broadcast Intelligence Layer